Home > Research > Researchers > James Cronin

 Research Interests

 I am a Professor in Consumer Culture Studies with the Department of Marketing at Lancaster University Management School and Director of the LUMS Centre for Consumption Insights.
 My principal research focuses on the social and cultural aspects of consumer behaviour including collective and symbolic forms of consumption, marketplace ideologies, consumer escapism, and the cultural politics of marketing.
-I am also interested in consumer health & wellbeing, food cultures, and the parasocial relationships that consumers forge with celebrities and celebrity brands.
+I am also interested in consumer health & well-being, food cultures, and the parasocial relationships that consumers forge with celebrity brands.
 Much of my current research activities focus on how social structures, ideologies, and interactions between people shape and ground their consumption experiences.
-In order to explore these areas, I have used a variety of qualitative research methods and explanatory concepts.
+To explore these areas, I have used a variety of qualitative research methods and theoretical formulations from philosophy, sociology, and cultural theory.

 My work has appeared in international peer-reviewed journals including Sociology of Health & Illness, European Journal of Marketing, Marketing Theory, Journal of Marketing ManagementConsumption, Markets & Culture, and Journal of Business Research.
-I recently co-edited a Special Issue for the Journal of Marketing Management entitled 'De-romanticising the market: advances in Consumer Culture Theory' (2022, Vol. 38 Iss 1-2).
+I co-edited a Special Issue for the Journal of Marketing Management entitled 'De-romanticising the market: advances in Consumer Culture Theory' (2022, Vol. 38 Iss 1-2) and am an Associate Editor for Consumption, Markets & Culture.

 I regularly present my work at the Interpretive Consumer Research (ICR) Workshops and Consumer Culture Theory (CCT) conferences and won the Best Paper Award at the 2016 CCT conference in Lille, France.